MementumLab/YouTooz-Collaboration/README.md

 If you want to publish it, build it with `npm run build` and point GitHub Pages at the generated `dist/` output.

 ## Disclaimer

-Unofficial fan project.
-Not affiliated with Youtooz or Mementum Lab / Brainrot Factory.

-## Swaps for a Future Update

-- Replace the teaser image with official art if it is ever published
-- Swap the placeholder social links for real official accounts
-- Replace the primitive figure with a more detailed model if the concept grows